 Energy performance improvements in consumer products are an essential element in any government’s portfolio of energy-efficiency and climate change mitigation programs.
 Governments need to develop balanced programs, both voluntary and regulatory, that remove cost-ineffective, energy-wasting products from the marketplace and stimulate the development of cost-effective, energy-efficient technology.
 Energy-efficiency labels and standards for appliances, equipment, and lighting products deserve to be among the first policy tools considered by a country’s energy policy makers.
 The U.S. Agency for International Development (USAID) and the United Nations Foundation (UNF) recognize the need to support policy makers in their efforts to implement energy-efficiency standards and labeling programs and have developed this guidebook, together with the Collaborative Labeling and Appliance Standards Program (CLASP), as a primary reference.

 This guidebook is designed as a manual for government officials and others around the world responsible for developing, implementing, enforcing, monitoring, and maintaining labeling and standards-setting programs.
 It discusses the pros and cons of adopting energy-efficiency labels and standards and describes the data, facilities, and institutional and human resources needed for these programs.
 It provides guidance on the design, development, implementation, maintenance, and evaluation of the programs and on the design of the labels and standards themselves.
 In addition, it directs the reader to references and other resources likely to be useful in conducting the activities described and includes a chapter on energy policies and programs that complement appliance efficiency labels and standards.

-The guidebook has been translated into several languages available for download here:
+The guidebook has been translated into the following languages:

 Lead Authors: Stephen Wiel and James E. McMahon